-READ: Dennison, "Operation Iraqi Freedom: What went wrong?
+READ: Dennison, "Operation Iraqi Freedom: What went wrong?"
 Hobson, "The Information Gap".

-Smith, Canada in Afghanistan: Is it Working" March 2007.
+Smith, "Canada in Afghanistan: Is it Working?" and Paul Rogers, Losing Control, tba RESERVE

-5 April: Putting Humpty together again?

-12 April: Wrap up and Study Sessions (and Simulation Games if you are all good!)

-Marking Philosophy: I do not mark by the system known as "norm referencing".
-I use instead a "criterion grading" system whereby students who master the information, concepts and skills I expect them to master (after thirty-two years of first-year teaching, I have a fairly clear picture of what those are) I do, however, lend assistance and adapt instruction (if not standards) for students with special needs, difficult circumstances or injuries, or unique and varied cognitive gifting.
+Marking Philosophy: I use a criterion grading system whereby students master the information, concepts and skills I expect them to master (after thirty-two years of undergraduate teaching, I have a fairly clear picture of what those are).
+I do not use a grade curve.
+I do, however, lend assistance and adapt instruction (if not standards) for students with special needs, difficult circumstances or injuries, or unique and varied cognitive gifting.
 Each assignment will be graded and given a number, which over the term will accumulate to a total out of 70.
 The final Examination mark out of 30 will be added to make a total of one hundred.
 At that point I will track back over other assignments and re-calculate, as necessary, the percentages achieved to come to a percentage which represents all the assignments, so your complete class performance is fairly represented.
 That final percentage is converted to a grade on the GPRC system.